-What began as environmental consciousness among a few forward-thinking owners has evolved into a powerful investment thesis that’s attracting serious capital from investors who recognize that eco-friendly yachts aren’t just better for the planet, but also positioned to dominate both luxury demand and sophisticated investment portfolios.
+What began as environmental consciousness among a handful of forward-thinking owners has evolved into a powerful investment thesis attracting serious capital.
+Sophisticated investors now recognize that eco-friendly yachts aren’t just better for the planet.
+They’re positioned to dominate both luxury demand and high-performance investment portfolios.

-The transformation is already underway, with pioneering vessels like Breakthrough, the world’s first hydrogen-powered superyacht, commanding a staggering €645 million asking price while demonstrating that sustainable technology can enhance rather than compromise luxury.
+The transformation is already underway.
+Pioneering vessels like Breakthrough, the world’s first hydrogen-powered superyacht, command a staggering €645 million asking price while proving that sustainable technology can enhance rather than compromise luxury.

 Key Takeaways